0:00 / 0:00

 Episode Information

+We talk about hospitals and the policy to prevent patients taking medications prescribed elsewhere, and the impact this has on people with long-term chronic illness.
 Kitty Fitton is on a mission to prove that disability and illness doesn’t mean the end of life as we know it.
 She writes about hating exercise, coping with blended families, Parkinsons, and trying to reach the bottom of the laundry basket.

 Published: 30/12/2025 2:00:00 p.m.